Israel Anti-Drug Authority: History

 IADA was established after the passage of the Israel Anti-Drug Authority Law at the end of 1988.
-IADA is a quasi-governmental agency, which operates under the aegis of the Prime Minister.

 In 2005, the Israeli government extended The Authority's mandate to include the battle on alcohol abuse.
 In 2009, the Knesset approved a decision granting the Ministry of Public Security responsibility for The Authority.

-In May 2020 it was subordinated to the newly created Ministry for Community Empowerment and Advancement.
+In May 2020, it was subordinated to the newly created Ministry for Community Empowerment and Advancement.